isomerpages/nhg-redcap/_about-redcap/Who can use NHG REDCap?.md

 variant: tiptap
 description: ""
 ---
+<p>Only Staff of the National Healthcare Group (NHG) and her Institutions
-<p>The NHG-REDCap system is available to NHG Institutions to support specific
+are eligible to use the NHG-REDCap system to support specific types of activities.&nbsp;</p>
-types of activities.&nbsp;NHG Institutions include:</p>
+<p>NHG Institutions include:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Tan Tock Seng Hospital</p>